 The employees working in the students' dormitory yearn to offer comfortable, safe housing experience to international students and local residents who study away from home.
 Each dorm features a social sit-in area, a study room with computers connected to the internet and library resources, and a broadband WiFi coverage.
-A bus shuttle runs to and from Damour's highway serving students who wish to spend time off campus.

 The University is keen to making the living experience on campus an opportunity to strengthen ties and build lifelong friendships among all students.
-The Dean of Students Office organizes sports, cultural and social events exclusive for students living on campus.
-For more information on housing services please contact us at: atmehns@rhu.edu.lb or 05/603090, Ext: 741.
+The Student Affairs Office organizes sports, cultural and social events exclusive for students living on campus.
+For more information on housing services please contact us at studentaffairs@rhu.edu.lb or 05/603090, Ext: 777.